iktzdx/neovimrc/README.md

 The main key mappings are listed in the file [keymaps.lua](lua/user/config/keymaps.lua).

-Plugin-specific key mappings can be found in the corresponding configuration file (e.g. `lua/user/plugins/category_name/plugin_name.lua`).
+The key mappings specific to plugins are placed in their corresponding configuration files (e.g. `lua/user/plugins/category_name/plugin_name.lua`).

 Here are a few of the most commonly used key mappings: